soapdog/firefoxos-quick-guide/basics.md

 <<[Picking an image](code/webapi_samples/pick.js)

 Here we see another example of a [WebActivity](https://hacks.mozilla.org/2013/01/introducing-web-activities/).
 These activities are available to all applications.
-In this specific sample we're using the *pick* activity and passing it the *MIME Types* of the files that we wish to retrieve.
+In this specific sample we're using the *pick* activity and passing in the *MIME Types* of the files that we wish to retrieve.
 When this code is executed, the system shows a screen to the user asking where he or she wants to retrieve the image from (camera, gallery, wallpapers).
 If the user selects an image, the success callback is triggered.
 If the user cancels the operation, the error callback is executed.
 On the image below, we can see the dialog that lets the user pick a photo from the device:

 ![Example of the *pick activity*](images/originals/pick_image.png)

 ## Summary

-In this chapter we saw that, unlike regular web pages, both Firefox OS's hosted apps and packaged apps rely on a manifest file.
+In this chapter we saw that, unlike regular web pages, both Firefox OS' hosted apps and packaged apps rely on a manifest file.
 We also saw that, from a security perspective, packaged apps can be "privileged" or "certified".
 Only privileged and certified apps can access Mozilla's powerful set of WebAPIs. the WebAPIs are not available to hosted apps or to regular web pages.

 Now it's about time we get our hands dirty and create an app!